What a Realistic IT Onboarding Process Looks Like

-Hardware procurement should begin the moment an offer is accepted.
 MacBooks, docking stations, monitors, and peripherals regularly have lead times of two weeks or more.
-If the new starter is starting on a Monday, the hardware request needs to be raised the previous Thursday at the latest.
-For specialist equipment or non-standard builds, add more lead time.
+If the new starter begins on a Monday, the hardware request needs to be raised the previous Thursday at the latest.
+For specialist equipment or non-standard builds, add more lead time rather than hoping logistics work out.

-The pre-arrival checklist covers raising hardware requests with enough notice, registering the device in the asset management system, applying the correct operating system image or build, configuring the device to join the correct network segment or VLAN, provisioning accounts in Active Directory or the identity provider, assigning role-appropriate application licences, and pre-configuring VPN access for remote or hybrid workers.
-None of these tasks are optional.
-Each one has a specific owner and a specific deadline.
+The pre-arrival checklist should cover raising hardware requests with enough notice, registering the device in the asset management system, applying the correct operating system image or build, configuring the device to join the appropriate network segment or VLAN, provisioning accounts in the identity provider, assigning role-appropriate application licences, and pre-configuring VPN access for remote or hybrid workers.

 Day one begins with credential handover.
 This should never be a handwritten note or a plain-text email.
 A practical approach is a sealed letter with a temporary password, or a one-time link that the new starter uses to set their own password on first login.
-Either way, the new starter must be prompted to change the temporary password immediately, and MFA enrollment should be the second step after first login.
+Either way, the new starter must be prompted to change the temporary password immediately, and MFA enrollment should follow as the second step.

 The first week is where the onboarding is either confirmed as complete or found to have gaps.
 The new starter should be able to use their device, access the systems they need, and work without IT intervention for routine tasks.
 If the first week generates more than two or three IT tickets from the same new starter, something in the onboarding process failed to communicate or configure correctly.